backstage/backstage/plugins/scaffolder-react/api-report.md

 import { Observable } from '@backstage/types';
 import { PropsWithChildren } from 'react';
 import { default as React_2 } from 'react';
+import { ScaffolderTask as ScaffolderTask_2 } from '@backstage/plugin-scaffolder-react';
+import { ScaffolderTaskOutput as ScaffolderTaskOutput_2 } from '@backstage/plugin-scaffolder-react';
+import { ScaffolderTaskStatus as ScaffolderTaskStatus_2 } from '@backstage/plugin-scaffolder-react';
+import { Step as Step_2 } from '@backstage/plugin-scaffolder-react';
 import { TaskSpec } from '@backstage/plugin-scaffolder-common';
 import { TaskStep } from '@backstage/plugin-scaffolder-common';